 If you’re looking to have a washer-dryer unit in your RV, the next step is deciding if you want to purchase a rig that comes either pre-prepped or with a washer and dryer pre-installed.
 Note that Class Bs and small travel trailers do not come with washer or dryer hookup options.
 And most fifth wheels, toy haulers, and travel trailers will only come pre-prepped.

-Here are a few RV brands and models that either come pre-prepped or have a pre-installed option for an RV washer and dryer:
+Here are a few RV brands and models that either come pre-prepped or have a pre-installed option for an RV washer and dryer (offerings vary by floor plan):

 Class A RVs